Coarse to Fine Two-Stage Approach to Robust Tensor Completion of Visual Data: Introduction

 \item We propose a new M-estimator-based tensor ring recovery method for both global tensor completion and local patch refinement.
 A half-quadratic approach is introduced to transform the non-convex optimization problem to a re-weighted tensor completion problem.
 Then, a new algorithm is developed based on a TR unfolding scheme and truncated SVD, and its convergence is analyzed.

-\item We perform experiments on real data for image inpainting and denoising, and video completion, demonstrating the superior performance of the proposed algorithm compared with existing robust tensor completion algorithms. \end{enumerate}
+\item We perform experiments on real data for image and video completion, demonstrating the superior performance of the proposed algorithm compared with existing robust tensor completion algorithms. \end{enumerate}

 The paper is organized as follows.
+In section \ref{sec:relatedwork}, we present the related work in matrix and tensor completion.
 In Section \ref{sec:background}, we briefly introduce our notation and provide some preliminary background on tensor ring decomposition and completion.
 In Section \ref{sec:framework}, we present our two-stage coarse-to-fine tensor completion framework, along with the formulation of the objective function for each stage.
 In Section \ref{sec:HQTRC}, we propose our new HQ-based robust tensor ring recovery algorithm.
 Experimental results are presented in Section \ref{sec:results} to demonstrate the completion performance.
 Finally, the conclusion is given in Section \ref{sec:conc}. \smallbreak